dbl-works/checker/README.md

 ### Configuration
 Options that can be configured per checker.
 You can set global defaults in the initializer as `config.default_check_options`.

+When using Rais, ensure to inflect on `DBL`for this to work with Rails' autoloader/Zeitwerk.
 ```ruby
 # config/initializers/inflections.rb